raspberrypilearning/flower-generator/en/step_2.md

 In the Paint tool, switch to **Vector** mode by clicking **Convert to Vector**.

+Note: Shapes created using Vector mode look neater when you change their size.

-Use the Ellipse tool to draw a petal shape filled in orange (you'll use code to add more colour later).
+Use the Ellipse tool to draw a petal shape filled in orange.

  ![screenshot](images/flower-petal.png)

- Note: Shapes created using Vector mode look neater when you change their size.
+Later, you will use code to add more colour.

 --- /task ---

 --- task ---

-Add the following code to your Flower sprite to `stamp`{:class="blockpen"} a flower with six equally rotated petals when you `click the green flag`{:class="blockcontrol"}.
+Add the following code to the Flower sprite to `stamp`{:class="blockpen"} a flower with six equally rotated petals `when the green flag is clicked`{:class="blockcontrol"}.

 ![screenshot](images/flower-6-straight.png)